-On March 31, 2014, OMSO amended their existing sublease agreement with the law firm Poyner Spruill, LLP to provide Poyner Spruill, LLP the capability of subleasing OMSO's operating space to a co-tenant and reducing the monthly payment and parking rates charged to OMSO.
+Effective June 29, 2016, OMSO amended its existing sublease agreement with the law firm Poyner Spruill, LLP to extend the term to June 30, 2018.
+The sublease had previously been amended to provide Poyner Spruill, LLP the capability of subleasing OMSO's operating space to a co-tenant and reducing the monthly payment and parking rates charged to OMSO.
 Under the amended agreement, OMSO and the co-tenant are allocated their proportional share of the base rent based on a usage factor that is determined by their respective share of the total number of billable hours generated by OMSO and the co-tenants subcontractors with respect to their businesses for a given calendar year.
-The current monthly payment is \$8,928 plus an annual additional adjustment for operating expenses of the facility.

-Rent expense amounted to \$106,347 for the year ended June 30, 2015.
+Rent expense amounted to \$108,283 for the year ended June 30, 2016.

-Future minimum lease payment is as follows:
+Future minimum lease payments are as follows: